CHN Logo

 At the heart of CHN's mission is fostering meaningful and transformative experiences for both travellers and the communities they visit.
 The organization aims to elevate Nepal's tourism by showcasing destinations off the beaten path, encouraging a more responsible and sustainable approach to travel.
 Community Connect 2025 seeks to expand the global appeal of lesser-known places such as Dhankuta, Narchyang, and the Kathmandu Valley, creating an opportunity to discover new experiences, cultures, and landscapes.

-The Power of Community-Based Tourism (CBT)
+The Power of Community Tourism (CT)

-Community Connect 2025 is an exposure visit and an immersive exploration of Nepal's unique, community-led tourism model.
-The event will host 20 journalists, media personalities, and 11 travel industry professionals this year, offering them an in-depth look at Nepal's cultural diversity and the sustainable impact of community-based tourism.
+Community Connect 2025 is an exposure visit and an immersive exploration of Nepal's unique, community tourism model.
+The event will host 20 journalists, media personalities, and 11 travel industry professionals this year, offering them an in-depth look at Nepal's cultural diversity and the sustainable impact of community tourism.
 This curated experience offers participants a rare opportunity to dive deeply into the lives and traditions of the Gurung, Magar, Newar, and Aathpahariya communities, ensuring that the essence of Nepal's rich heritage and local wisdom is shared and understood.

 As travellers experience Nepal beyond its more tourist-heavy spots like Everest and Kathmandu, the Community Homestay Network showcases how tourism can catalyze sustainable development.
 By focusing on lesser-explored areas, CHN hopes to relieve pressure on overcrowded tourist hubs while creating new avenues for economic growth in rural regions.
 The initiative supports local economies and helps preserve cultural traditions, ensuring that the benefits of tourism flow directly to communities.
 These include empowering women, supporting Indigenous groups, and giving local communities a voice in tourism.